peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger thisValue,
         PeterO.Numbers.EInteger otherValue);

 Does an AND operation between two arbitrary-precision integer values.
+For each bit of the result, that bit is 1 if the corresponding bits of the two operands are both 1, or is 0 otherwise.

 Each arbitrary-precision integer is treated as a two's-complement form see[
          &#x22;Forms of numbers&#x22;